Temporary Ex Parte Protective Orders

 - harming, threatening, or interfering with the care, custody, or control of a pet, companion animal, or assistance animal that is possessed by or is in the actual or constructive care of a person protected by an order or by a member of the family or household of a person protected by an order.

 Protective Orders | Williamson County, Texas — Visit this section of the Williamson County website to learn more about protective orders.
 Find answers to frequently asked questions about how to obtain protective orders, eligibility, and court appearances.
 You can also access a Protective Order Inquiry Form.Williamson County Justice Center

 Protective Order Kit | Texas Attorney General — View a PDF document from the Attorney General’s Office that provides a helpful overview of actual applications for protective orders.
 Important instructions, reminders, and clarifications are circled in red on the sample.
 You can also find guidance about preparing for court as well as answers to frequently asked questions.

 Find a Temporary Ex Parte Protective Orders Defense Attorney in Georgetown, TX

 If you have been served with a temporary ex parte protective order in Central Texas, it will be in your best interest to quickly retain legal counsel.
-Law Office of Michael J. Price assists individuals with all kinds of domestic violence issues in Cedar Park, Leander, Harker Heights, Killeen, Temple, and several other surrounding areas of Williamson County and Bell County.
+Law Office of Price & Wiggins, P.C. assists individuals with all kinds of domestic violence issues in Cedar Park, Leander, Harker Heights, Killeen, Temple, and several other surrounding areas of Williamson County and Bell County.

 Georgetown criminal defense lawyer Michael J. Price can challenge unnecessary and unfair restrictions of your rights and help possibly get your protective order vacated.
 Call (512) 354-1880 or fill out an online contact form to have our attorney review your case and discuss all of your legal options during a free, confidential consultation.